 There are different ways for people to go back home and re-establish good job prospects.
 Advice centres provide information on local work and training opportunities.
 Further education and training measures help people improve their labour market prospects.
-So far, 100,000 of these new prospects have been created.
-In addition, over 4,000 people have found jobs.
+So far, 160,000 of these new prospects have been created.
+In addition, around 5,400 people have found jobs, including more than 1,300 returnees.

 Senegal is just one of many countries with high rates of unemployment.
 In particular, young people from economically underdeveloped regions see migration as the only means of escape.
 However, local opportunities exist – but there is a lack of information on employment and training options.
 Advice centres like the one in Dakar fill this void.